lwndev/js-build-test-example/README.md

-## Sample Project for Testing QUnit/PhantomJS and ANT
+## Sample project for testing JavaScript applications with QUnit, PhantomJS and ANT